Ajju2211/Channels-documentation/whatsapp.md

 * Video: MP4
 # Rich Messaging Features in the Twilio API for WhatsApp
 Formatting in WhatsApp Messages
-Bold Asterisk (*  *)
+* Bold Asterisk (*  *)
-Italic	Underscore ( _)
+* Italic	Underscore ( _)
-Strike-through	Tilde (~ )
+* Strike-through	Tilde (~ )
-Code / Pre-formatted	Three backticks (``` )
+* Code / Pre-formatted	Three backticks (``` )

 # Location Messages with WhatsApp
-Sending outbound location messages over WhatsApp is similar to sending a text-based message, with the addition of the PersistentAction parameter in your Twilio API requests, with must include the following information: sample payload containing location Latitude=37.7879277&Longitude=-122.3937508&Address=375+Beale+St%2C+San+Francisco%2C+CA+94105&SmsMessageSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&NumMedia=0&SmsSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&Label=Twilio+Inc&Body=&To=whatsapp%3A%2B14155238886&NumSegments=1&MessageSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&AccountSid=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&From=whatsapp%3A%2B12345678900&ApiVersion=2010-04-01
+* Sending outbound location messages over WhatsApp is similar to sending a text-based message, with the addition of the PersistentAction parameter in your Twilio API requests, with must include the following information:
+* sample payload containing location
+*Latitude =37.7879277&Longitude=-122.3937508&Address=375+Beale+St%2C+San+Francisco%2C+CA+94105&SmsMessageSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&NumMedia=0&SmsSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&Label=Twilio+Inc&Body=&To=whatsapp%3A%2B14155238886&NumSegments=1&MessageSid=SMxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&AccountSid=ACxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx&From=whatsapp%3A%2B12345678900&ApiVersion=2010-04-01

 # Start conversations with deep links
-Customers can initiate a conversation with you on WhatsApp through URL deep links, such as on your website.
+* Customers can initiate a conversation with you on WhatsApp through URL deep links, such as on your website.
 If end users have WhatsApp installed on their devices, clicking the deep link opens a conversation with your business inside of WhatsApp.
-Deep link format : whatsapp://send?phone=<e164 number>&text=Hello!
+* Deep link format : whatsapp://send?phone=<e164 number>&text=Hello!

 # QR Codes and Short Links
 QR codes and short links enable consumers to initiate a conversation with a business without adding a new contact in their phone!